zukunft/zukunft.com/docs/code_functions_all.md

 \-- config_numbers
     \-- default_json - section for function default_json not yet defined that it should be default in /helper/config_numbers.php
     \-- language - section for function language not yet defined that it should be predefined in /helper/config_numbers.php
+    \-- ip_user_can_change - section for function ip_user_can_change not yet defined that it should be predefined in /helper/config_numbers.php
 \-- data_object
     \-- api_json - section for function api_json not yet defined that it should be api in /helper/data_object.php
     \-- api_array - section for function api_array not yet defined that it should be api in /helper/data_object.php